astrotars/stream-flutter/README.md

 The `_account` variable is as simple `Map<String, String>` object which will contain the the backend `authToken` and a Stream `feedToken`.
 The `authToken` is used to make further requests the the backend, which we'll use later to retrieve a list of users.
 The `feedToken` is the Stream frontend token which allows access to the Stream API.

-In order to set the `_account` variable, we'll take the variable typed in by the user once they've pressed "Login".
+In order to set the `_account` variable, we'll take the string typed in by the user once they've pressed "Login" and pass it to the `ApiService` to perform our authentication.
 Here's our `_login(..)` function:

 ```dart
 // mobile/lib/main.dart:45